alxsimon/Hybrid_fitness_Fisher_geometric_model/README.md

 Source code to simulate Fisher's geomtric model for two populations in allopatry, used afterwards to study the fitness of hybrids.

+This code has been used for the paper:

+* A. Simon, N. Bierne and J. J. Welch.
+"Coadapted genomes and selection on hybrids: Fisher’s geometric model explains a variety of empirical patterns".
+Evolution Letters, 2018.

 The C++ source code is the work of Christelle Fraïsse and colleagues and has been slightly modified to fit our framework:

 * C. Fraïsse, P. A. Gunnarsson, D. Roze, N. Bierne, and J. J. Welch.
 "The Genetics of Speciation: Insights from Fisher’s Geometric Model".
 Evolution 70, no. 7 (2016): 1450–64. https://doi.org/10.1111/evo.12968.